Jenni4B/myTimer/README.md

 1. The Start Button becomes a resume and pause button depending on the state of the timer.
 2. The reset button is unavailable when the timer is counting down but can be pressed when the timer is paused.
 3. Light and Dark mode!
 Light mode is a sunrise theme while night mode is an evening/midnight purple vibe.
 Because grey is boring

+### Update 3/13/2025
+1. Achievements page 🏆
+2. Session tracking, tracks how many sessions the user did on the account
+3. Reset all data
+   3.1 Wipe Data button is in the Danger Zone at the bottom of the settings page 3.2 Wipes achievement page, session counter, theme settings, and custom timer settings